ptrkrlsrd/modelo/README.md

 # Templater
-Create project templates from your Github Templates
+Boilerplate projects from your Github Templates

 ## Usage
 * Get an Github access token to be able to retrieve your repos